CEDU: Idaho Educational Services

-Program
+Program and practices

 The average time a child spent at a CEDU program before graduating was 2 1/2 years.
-Teenagers were often held beyond their 18th birthday with conservatorship or extended custody, until they completed the full program.
+Teenagers were often held beyond their 18th birthday with Conservatorship or extended custody, until they completed the full program.
 The programs were year-round.
 CEDU had its own language, derived from Synanon.
-Three times a week, for 3–4 hours, teenagers would attend "raps," pseudo psychology group sessions led by untrained staff based on Synanon's "the game."
+Three times a week, for 3–4 hours, teenagers would attend "raps," pseudo psychology group attack therapy sessions led by untrained staff based on Synanon's "the game."
 Children and staff were incentivized to "indict" residents for minor rule infractions, previous traumas, and "disclosures" or items individuals were ashamed of, in the name of emotional growth.
 This is commonly referred to as attack therapy, where screaming, swearing, and humiliation is appropriate and expected.
 At night there would be group touching, called "smooshing", which consisted of hand holding, spooning, snuggling, caressing, sitting on laps, and petting hair.
 Smooshing was expected of both teenagers and staff.
 It was common for staff to engage in this form of touch with teenagers.

-In addition to raps, in order to advance in the CEDU program, a resident would have to earn the privilege to participate in a workshop known as a "propheet" every three months.
+In addition to raps, to advance in the CEDU program, a resident would have to earn the privilege to participate in a workshop known as a "propheet" every three months.
 The propheets were based on Synanon's "trip", and would last from 24 hours to several days at a time.
 The propheets were led by unlicensed staff along with teenagers at an advanced stage of the program, known as "upper school".
-They employed sleep-deprivation, humiliation, exposure to large variations in temperature, guided imagery, loud and repetitive music, regression therapy, physical reenactments of trauma, and forced emoting.
+They employed humiliation, exposure to large variations in temperature, guided imagery, loud and repetitive music, regression therapy, physical reenactments of trauma, and forced emoting.
 They included things like digging your own grave and lying in it, slapping each other, singling out a child to physically fight to get into a circle of their peers, being restrained on mattresses, or casting you live or die votes on a lifeboat.
 The propheets were based on the book The Prophet by Kahlil Gibran as well as the writings of Ralph Waldo Emerson and Henry David Thoreau.
 Each used "tools" from the historic literature, that were later used as stepping stones in the program that teenagers were expected to act upon in everyday life.
 There were seven propheets (Truth, Children's, Brother's Keeper, Dreams, I Want To Live, Values, and Imagine), and two workshops (I and Me, and Summit).